 I use the term ignorance not as an insult, but by definition: “the state or fact of being ignorant: lack of knowledge, education, or awareness.”
 Believe me, ignorance is NOT bliss!
 Ignorance is expensive, wasteful and extravagant.

-Now, I know I may be coming across as a bit harsh, and I’m guessing the readers who think so will likely be the ones who haven’t educated themselves about these dates, what they mean, how food goes bad and what the danger is.
+Now, I know I’m coming across as harsh in this post, but am guessing that most who think so will be the same readers who haven’t educated themselves about these dates, what they mean, how food goes bad and what the danger is.
 A lack of understanding of food safety is a dangerous thing!

-Perhaps I can shed some light: Those dates evolved first as a way for the producers, manufacturers, shippers and retailers to rotate stock.
+Let me shed some light on these dates: “sell by” or “buy by” dates evolved first as a way for the producers, manufacturers, shippers, and retailers to rotate stock.
 “First in, first out.”
 It was very helpful to consumers when, in order to protect the consumer, by choice, and later by law in a few states (by 2013 there were 20 states that had some type of laws regulating dates) the producer/manufacturers began to use a “sell by” date instead of just a code on their packaging.
 I think it was in the late 80’s that these dates first began appearing where I lived.

 Let’s use milk as an example: If one buys milk with a suggested “buy by” date, one could expect that milk, if properly refrigerated and handled, to be good five to seven days after the date if opened, and up to 10 days if not.
 If properly handled!
 This is why dairies used to deliver once a week, at least until they started handling a large variety of products and came more often to make more money.

 Another example is yogurt, which has an extremely long shelf life.
 Real yogurt really doesn’t need refrigeration – the refrigeration slows the fermentation process down to almost nil, which keeps the good bacteria from continuing to grow and those little cartons from exploding – it is not a safety issue, but a quality one.